Let’s face it, automation rules the day. Give me a problem, and I’ll show you how automation is the answer.

 I always say “the first time is the hardest time.”
 I’m going to share 4 tips from my personal experience that should make life much easier for you:

 #1: Take a Step Back and Align Tech Properly

 You’ve decided you need an automation solution (or solutions).
 That’s great.
 But before you start scheduling demos and compiling RFI’s, take a step back and focus on the key business outcome you’re concerned about.

 You need to start with the critical business problem and then work your way back from there.
 Your tech stack needs to align with your desired business outcomes, not the other way around.
 That seems obvious, but what we’ve seen happen so often is that automation projects are approached from a technology perspective first.

-And I’ll tell you right now, that by focusing on the business-case first, you will end up with an orchestrated portfolio of solutions.
-Unfortunately, with enterprise automation there’s no silver bullet and no single-point solution.
+And I’ll tell you right now, that by focusing on the business-case first, you will end up with an orchestrated portfolio of alternative business automation solutions.
+Unfortunately with enterprise automation, there’s no silver bullet and no single-point solution.

 Think About New Ways of Working

 Your desired business outcome should include ideas like: